simgrid/simgrid/docs/source/Models.rst

 In SimGrid, WiFi networks are modeled with WiFi zones, where a zone contains the access point of the WiFi network and the hosts connected to it (called `stations` in the WiFi world).
 The network inside a WiFi zone is modeled by declaring a single regular link with a specific attribute.
 This link is then added to the routes to and from the stations within this WiFi zone.
-The main difference of WiFi networks is that their performance is not determined by some link bandwidth and latency but by both the access point WiFi characteristics and the distance between that access point and a given station.
+The main difference of WiFi networks, when compared to wired networks, is that performance is not determined by link bandwidths and latencies but by both the access point WiFi characteristics and the distance between that access point and a given station.

-Such WiFi zones can be used with the LMM-based model or ns-3, and are supposed to behave similarly in both cases.
+In SimGrid, WiFi zones can be used with the LMM-based models or the ns-3-based model.

 Declaring a WiFi zone
 =====================